Billionaire Burkle's son found dead at Beverly Hills home - WHIZ News

 BEVERLY HILLS, Calif.
-(AP) — California billionaire Ronald Burkle’s adult son Andrew was found dead, his family told People magazine.
+(AP) — California billionaire Ronald Burkle’s adult son Andrew was found dead, his family and the Los Angeles County coroner’s office said Tuesday.

-“It is with the deepest regret and sadness that we announce the death of Andrew C. Burkle on January 6, 2020 in Beverly Hills, California,” his family said in a statement to People.
-“He is deeply loved by his family and friends and will be greatly missed.”
+“It is with the deepest regret and sadness that we announce the death of Andrew C. Burkle on January 6, 2020 in Beverly Hills, California,” his family said in a statement released through his father’s company.

+“Andrew was known as a young man full of life and entrepreneurial energy,” it added.
+“Everyone he met commented on his humble demeanor and strong work ethic.”

-Andrew Burkle was 26, according to a date of birth provided to The Associated Press by the Los Angeles County coroner’s office.
+Andrew Burkle was 26, according to a date of birth provided to The Associated Press by the coroner’s office.

 His father is founder and managing partner of The Yucaipa Companies investment firm, a co-owner of the NHL’s Pittsburgh Penguins, an investor Sacramento’s Major League Soccer team and holds numerous other positions.